hicranA/Heart_Failure_Prediction_Project/README.md

 ### Executing program

-* How to run the program: I built my progrm in jupiter notebook, therefore the best way to run my program is using jupiter notebook
+* How to run the program: I built my progrm in jupiter notebook.
+It can be run through anocanda or jupiter notebook application.

-## Help
+## Licence

-* harnold8@bu.edu
+* MIT License

 ## Version History
 * Python 3.9.7